-In the previous 12 months (2020/2021) we did -
+In the previous 12 months (2021/2022) we did -

-Number Continuous improvement main actions Timescale 1 Monitor workload, staff performance, time taken to process BW applications, maintain records etc. Complete 2 Provide CPD and training to all staff Complete 3 Meet key performance targets for 1st reports to building warrant applications and amendment to warrant (20 working days or as detailed in the customer agreement) Complete 1 Seek to provide better information and more self-service options on our web pages to help with verification workload by vetting applications and returning them for checking at ERC Ongoing 5 Develop IDOX Enterprise to monitor and manage the service workload Ongoing ; Embed new Building Standards team structure and new ERC processes Ongoing 7 Hold a customer user group forum Ongoing } Contribute where possible to ongoing national inquiries into the Building Standards system in Scotland Complete ) Change processes to increase compliance with the CCNP process Ongoing
+Number Continuous improvement main actions Timescale 1 Monitor workload, staff performance, time taken to process BW applications, maintain records etc. Complete 2 Implement the National Building Standards Competency Assessment System for all Technical Staff Complete 3 Provide CPD and training to all staff Complete 4 Contribute where possible to ongoing national inquiries into the Building Standards system in Scotland Ongoing 5 Meet key performance targets for 1st reports to building warrant applications and amendment to warrant (20 working days or as detailed in the customer agreement) Ongoing 6 Seek to provide better information and more self-service options on our web pages to help with verification workload Complete 7 Hold a customer user group forum Ongoing 8 Develop IDOX Enterprise to monitor and manage the service workload Ongoing 9 Develop and improve current agile working practices for the benefit of staff and service users Ongoing

-In the next 12 months (2021/2022) we will do -
+In the next 12 months (2022/2023) we will do -

-Number Continuous improvement main actions Status Monitor workload, staff performance, time taken to process BW applications, maintain records etc. March 2022 Implement the National Building Standards Competency Assessment System for all Technical Staff March 2022 Provide CPD and training to all staff March 2022 Contribute where possible to ongoing national inquiries into the Building Standards system in Scotland March 2022 Meet key performance targets for 1st reports to building warrant applications and amendment to warran (20 working days or as detailed in the customer agreement) t March 2022 Seek to provide better information and more self-service options on our web pages to help with verification workload March 2022 Host a customer focus group meeting with regular service users March 2022 Develop IDOX Enterprise to monitor and manage the service workload March 2022 Develop and improve current agile working practices for the benefit of staff and service users March 2022
+Number Continuous improvement main actions Status 1 Monitor workload, staff performance, time taken to process BW applications, maintain records etc. March 2023 2 Continue to develop the National Building Standards Competency Assessment System for all Technical Staff March 2023 3 Provide CPD and training to all staff March 2023 4 Contribute where possible to ongoing national inquiries into the Building Standards system in Scotland March 2023 5 Meet key performance targets for 1st reports to building warrant applications and amendment to warrant (20 working days or as detailed in the customer agreement) March 2023 6 Seek to provide better information and more self-service options on our web pages to help with verification workload March 2023 7 Host a customer focus group meeting with regular service users March 2023 3 Develop IDOX Enterprise to monitor and manage the service workload March 2023 9 Develop and improve current hybrid working practices for the benefit of staff and service users March 2023